Scientific Use File

 The database created in this manner thus opens a multitude of new opportunities for qualitative and quantitative social scientific analyses of both long-term and current trends in the Swiss labor market.
 This obviously applies to developments in the volume and structure of job openings and the skills demand in the Swiss economy.
 Yet its potential goes far beyond by offering a much wider range of opportunities for research once the SJMM data are combined with data from other sources (TREE, SAKE, and others more).

+A Data Brief on the Scientific Use File is published in the European Sociological Review.
 The fully documented data are available at FORS (catalogue of projects and data or directly here).
 An overview of methods and results can be found under research.
 Please do not hesitate to contact us with any further questions.
 The SJMM Team is happy to support you in your research projects.